First Nations Health ConsumersWorking with Aboriginal and Torres Strait Islander health consumers

 - Solution design workshop with CRG

-A summary paper outlining the engagement activities, key themes and recommendations was prepared by First Nations project consultant, Lynda Maybanks and the HCQ First Nations Rapid Response team.
+The final report was prepared by First Nations project consultant, Lynda Maybanks and the HCQ First Nations Rapid Response team.
 The content in this paper was collated from the above engagement activities with First Nations health consumers across Queensland about the COVID-19 vaccination rollout.
-This purpose of this paper to support and inform Queensland Health with their ongoing COVID-19 vaccination communications, messaging and engagement for First Nations Queenslanders.
+This purpose of this paper is to support and inform Queensland Health with their ongoing COVID-19 vaccination communications, messaging and engagement for First Nations Queenslanders.

 Vaccine information for First Nations consumers

-Queensland Health has COVID-19 vaccination information specifically for Aboriginal and Torres Strait Islander, or First Nations, people.
+Queensland Health, in partnership with the Queensland Aboriginal Islander Health Council and Institute for Urban Indigenous Health have developed a website for COVID-19 vaccination information specifically for Aboriginal and Torres Strait Islander, or First Nations, people.
 The page covers topics such as why vaccinate, access, and how to find reliable sources of information.